 So there is in this account – and there is in many accounts from barley-country everywhere – procedures and recipes to convert this life sustaining grain to a food or healthy drink!

 In temperate climatic regions unsuitable for wheat, the meal or flour from barley and oats was the main source of carbohydrate.
-(The equivalent crops in tropical regions are the sorghums and millets).
+(The equivalent crops in tropical Africa, for example, are the sorghums and millets).

-In Scotland, bannocks , a form of flatbread made from barley with oatmeal and sometime peasemeal, sustained the populace before the a range of traded cereal products became available in the later 1900s.
+In Scotland, bannocks , a form of flatbread made from barley with oatmeal and sometimes peasemeal, sustained the populace before it came to rely on traded cereal products in the later 1900s.
 After being cooked, bannocks remained in shape, flat and round, and so could be carried about.

-More to follow on the barley as a food and health drink …..
+Maybe the Living Field will try to mundify?
+More to follow on barley as a food and health drink …..

 To Mundify: the Shorter Oxford Dictionary (third edition) indicates this is now rare or obsolete, descended from mundificare (latin) and meaning to cleanse, to purify, to free from noxious matter.

 The letter ‘u’ was written as ‘v’ and the letter ‘s’ has the appearance of a tall form of ‘f’.
 Barley appears as barlie and barly.

 Some examples.
 The title page of Dictionarire Oeconomique gives it written by M. Chomel in 1725: it advised the use of mundified barley or ‘barley water’ to counter various ailments (including Hectick-dever, for which the author also suggests small meals of frogs, snails, tortoise or good fish and ‘Asses Milk’).
 For another ailment, the preparation is a tisane of barley and marsh-mallow.
 In A garden of herbs by ES Rohde (1922), another 1600s source is given for a slightly different method of preparation, but the author calls it a Hordeat as well as mundified barley.